-- High: A bold claim OR one that diverges from norms of the field, or from what you have already discussed OR one that requires your audience to have a lot of background knowledge to understand/Is being addressed to people outside of your field.
+- High Claim: A bold claim OR one that diverges from norms of the field, or from what you have already discussed OR one that requires your audience to have a lot of background knowledge to understand/is being addressed to people outside of your field.

-- Low: A claim that is very commonly made, has been made by many others, or has previously been addressed in your project OR one that your audience is familiar with or understands already.
+- Low Claim: A claim that is very commonly made, has been made by many others, or has previously been addressed in your project OR one that your audience is familiar with or understands already.

-Step 2: Then return to each claim and label the evidence you are using to back it up.
+Step 2: Return to each claim and label the evidence you are using to back it up.
 Make sure you are labeling evidence, and not your own analysis of that evidence.
-If there are places where you have a claim with no evidence, mark those to return to later and further support them with evidence.
+If there are places where you have a claim with no evidence, make a note to yourself that you need to return later to further support these claims with evidence.

 Step 3: Evaluate the level of evidence presented and see if it matches up with the level of support needed for your claim.
 A claim needing a low level of evidence may be sufficiently supported by one or two sentences.
 A claim with a high need for evidentiary support may require a paragraph or several different sources to fully support it.
 Try to put yourself in the mindset of your audience: if you were reading this with their level of exposure to the subject you’re addressing, would you be able to understand it?

-This strategy is closely related to Assessing Level of Analysis.
+This strategy is closely related to “Trouble Balancing Evidence and Analysis?
+Color-coding to Find Your Evidence-to-Analysis Ratio.”
 When you become familiar with this revision process, you may decide to do both strategies at once.
 Once you have figured out an appropriate balance of evidence for your intended audience, that strategy will help you consider at what length you are analyzing that evidence—how you are unpacking it for your reader.